natir/yacrd/Readme.md

             Overlap depth threshold below which a gap should be created [default: 0]

     -n, --not-covered-threshold <not-covered-threshold>
-            Coverage depth threshold above which a read are mark as not covered [default: 0.80]
+            Coverage depth threshold above which a read are marked as not covered [default: 0.80]

         --filtered-suffix <filtered-suffix>
             Change the suffix of file generate by filter option [default: _filtered]